Home/Vegetables/Fresh Squash Blossoms

 RealityDifferent varieties of squash produce blossoms with varying flavors and textures.

-MythYou can eat any flower from the squash plant.+
+MythYou can eat the entire squash plant.+

 Healthy Recipes

-Stuffed Squash Blossoms with Quinoa and Herbs
+Stuffed Squash Blossoms with Quinoa and Spinach

 Ingredients